scylladb/scylla-migrator/README.md

 12. You can monitor progress by observing the spark web console you opened in step 7.
 Additionally, after the job has started, you can track progress via http://<spark-master-hostname>:4040.
   FYI: When no spark jobs are actively running, the spark progress page at port 4040 displays unavailable.
 It is only useful and renders when a spark job is in progress.

-# Building

-1. Make sure the Java 8+ JDK and `sbt` are installed on your machine.
-2. Export the `JAVA_HOME` environment variable with the path to the JDK installation.
-3. Run `build.sh`.

 # Configuring the Migrator

 Create a `config.yaml` for your migration using the template `config.yaml.example` in the repository root.
 Read the comments throughout carefully.